linuxdeepin/deepin-pdfium/README.md

 # deepin-pdfium

-development library for pdf on Deepin.
+Development library for PDF on deepin.

 ### Build dependencies